andrew/ultimate-awesome/README.md

 - [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .
 - [awesome-coding-places](https://github.com/OpenMogaco/awesome-coding-places) - Awesome Coding Places.
 - [awesome-generative-ai-companies](https://github.com/AlexChalakov/awesome-generative-ai-companies) - A curated list of Gеnerative AI companies, sorted by focus area and total fundraised amount.
-- [awesome-circom](https://github.com/arnaucube/awesome-circom) - A curated list of repos related to Circom.
 - [awesome-remote-sensing-vision-language-models](https://github.com/lzw-lzw/awesome-remote-sensing-vision-language-models) - Awesome-Remote-Sensing-Vision-Language-Models.
 - [awesome-expat](https://github.com/marceloboeira/awesome-expat) - :earth_americas: A curated list of resources for expats.
 - [awesome-oneapi](https://github.com/oneapi-community/awesome-oneapi) - An Awesome list of oneAPI projects.